AnkushSinghGandhi/DSA-OneShot/README.md

   - Merge two sorted lists
   - Find middle of the list
   - Remove N-th node from end
+  - Implement a stack using a linked list
+  - Find the intersection point of two linked lists
   - Understand only Doubly and Circular

 #### 🔹 3.
 Stacks & Queues - 10%